 Returning readers might recall that in the past, new items were placed in this section for a period of time, and then finally moved to the appropriate area on the site.
 Well ...too much moving around, changing and redoing links and I felt like I was sitting at the local fair, moving one of those fuzzy peas in and out of three walnut shells!

-This page will now give you an idea of changes made so you don't have to start searching the entire site to see if you missed something of interest.
+This page will now give you an idea of changes, additions, deletions and more that were made so you don't have to start searching the entire site to see if you missed something.
 Plus I don't have to play any shell games anymore!
 You can now go right to the link where the item added will remain on the site!

-What we're going to do is create a simple "listing" of ongoing and recent changes which have occurred.
+What we're going to do is create a simple "listing" of ongoing and recent changes in subject areas which have occurred.
 The writings, documents, photos or whatever will be planted at their permanent site locations and all you have to do to follow one link to see them!

 Next time you stop by our site, just visit this page to see if you missed anything of significance...